 Common Home Office Problems — And How to Solve Them!

-Many of us have spent a lot of time working from home over the last 18 months, and while for some a return to the office is on the horizon, for others remote working is part of the long-term plan.
+Many of us have spent a lot of time working from home over the last 18 months, and while for some a return to the office is on the horizon, for others remote working is part of the long-term plan (you can learn more about this in our home working infographic!).
 And while some people have become experts at the WFH lifestyle, others are still finding it difficult to live their best work from home life.
 Luckily, we’re here to help you resolve some of the most common home office problems, from poor organisation to bad work/life balance, so you can be sure of work from home success.